hakavlad/tird/README.md

 Enabling debug messages additionally shows:

-- opening and closing file descriptors;
+- Opening and closing file descriptors.
-- real paths to opened files;
+- Real paths to opened files.
-- moving file pointers using the seek() method;
+- Moving file pointers using the `seek()` method.
-- salts, passphrases, digests, keys, nonces, tags;
+- Salts, passphrases, digests, keys, nonces, tags.
-- some other info.
+- Some other information.

+---

-## Input options
+## Input Options

 `tird` has the following input options: